Medha08/nodejs-projects/README.md

 4. Remove Customer: Run => `customer_cli <id>`
 5. Update Customer: Run => `customer_cli <id>`

+Note:
-Note: In both add and update customer options user is asked some set of questions to create/update new user with those values.
+1. In both add and update customer options user is asked some set of questions to create/update new user with those values.
+2. It is made to showcase the use of modules like commander.js,inquirer.js,mongoose